 The whole area is going through a massive gentrification with scaffolding all over the place.
 People are snatching up these buildings and revitalizing them.
 I call it the ‘new windows’ effect.
 When you see new windows in the building, it means that it has already changed hands.
 There are three historic districts in the area but view the row houses between 718-730 St. Nicholas Avenue and you will respect the true beauty of the area.

 The area also has a series of pocket parks.
-One gathering place is the Donnellan Square Park named after Timothy Donnellan, Private First Class during WWI.
+One gathering place is the Donnollan Square Park named after Timothy Donnollan, Private First Class during WWI.
 This attractive little park is a place for some serious sports conversation as I found out when some guy asked me about all my Michigan State gear.
 The way he approached me I thought he was ready to say ‘Hi Officer’.
 This well landscaped little park is a nice to place to just to sit and relax.

 Further up on 151st Street is the Convent Garden, which is a small pocket park Community Garden off West 151 Street and St. Nicholas Avenue.
 The park has a unique history.

 In 1985, a gas station occupying the site was demolished and the remaining empty lot was an eyesore to the community until local activist Luana Robinson and a small group of female volunteers from the Coalition of Hamilton Heights Tenants Associations established the Convent Garden to Women.
 In 1989, Convent Garden was the pilot location for the new Greenstreets program, which was launched by the Parks and the Department of Transportation to transform traffic triangles and other paved areas into green spaces.

 Convent Garden Park at 150th Street